fmi-basel/1Photon_Analysis/README.md

 After session selection another prompt asks the user for every animal to draw a rectangle onto one of the first Images of the recording.
 This rectangle is the ROI that is used for Motion Correction and should be large, but contained within the visible boundries of the GRIN lens or optic window.
 Once you are satisfied with the selection, a double click will either open the prompt for the naxt animal or let the code proceed to the Motion Correction Stage.

 First, the data is converted to a .mat file, which is used for later processing stages.
 After this step the code will run through the video in small pieces and run the motion correction over the video as long as it takes to fall under the user specified threshold for motion in the video.
-Importantly the algorithm just deals with rigid motion and not with non-rigid motion, which can leave few video's with Motion artifacts.
-From personal experience optimization of surgical protocols and recording procedures is advisable over trying to rescue video's, but exceptions remain.
-In case you want to try rescuing video's from non-rigid motion I would recommend the package [NormCorre](https://github.com/flatironinstitute/NoRMCorre).
-Translational motion is calculated on filtered video's and applied to raw video's since the filtering introduces artifacts that can lead to easy misinterpretations later (most prominently sharp, negative baseline deflections).
+Importantly the algorithm just deals with rigid motion and not with non-rigid motion, which can leave few videos with motion artifacts.
+From personal experience optimization of surgical protocols and recording procedures is advisable over trying to rescue videos, but exceptions remain.
+In case you want to try rescuing videos from non-rigid motion I would recommend the package [NormCorre](https://github.com/flatironinstitute/NoRMCorre).
+Translational motion is calculated on filtered videos and applied to raw videos since the filtering introduces artifacts that can lead to easy misinterpretations later (most prominently sharp, negative baseline deflections).

 After finishing the Motion Correction all videos will have a downsampled video visualisation and max intensity projections for visual inspection.
 Here it is important that neurons in the center appear round with clear edges and that, focusing on major landmark in the video (i.e. blood vessels), there is no visible translational movement left.
 You can click through all video's by clicking enter after clicking into the command window.
 If you are satisified with all video's you can click Yes on the next prompt and the code will proceed.
 If you are not satisfied with the outcome, press No and restart the code from the beginning.
 Currently there is no way to process individual Sessions and you will need to re-run the entire batch of video's.
 The main issue for suboptimal Motion Correction is a ROI that is too small.
 Try increasing the ROI size and if it still doesn't work, check for visible non-rigid Motion or individual black frames which are most often the issue.